Manuela Meier is an Austrian composer and classical accordionist based in Boston, Massachusetts.

 Both instrumental and electroacoustic works have been performed at festivals and concerts throughout Europe, New Zealand, Australia, Mexico and the United States, such as the Huddersfield Contemporary Music Festival/UK, Festival of Contemporary Music - Sonorities in Belfast/UK, the Festival Next Generation at the Center for Art and Media (ZKM) in Karlsruhe/Germany, the Steirischer Herbst Festival/Musikprotokoll in Graz/Austria, Internationale Ferienkurse Darmstadt, the Centro Mexicano para la Música y las Artes Sonoras (CMMAS) Morelia and the Laboratorio Sensorial Guadalajara in Mexico, as well as at the City Gallery Wellington in New Zealand, the Melbourne Recital Centre in Australia.
 Manuela's work has been played by ensembles such as the Arditti String Quartet, the Austrian Stadler Quartett, Ensemble PHACE, STROMA New Music Ensemble, Callithumpian Consort, JACK Quartet, ELISION Ensemble, Ensemble Lucilin, Ensemble Dal Niente, Ensemble Recherche, Rage Thormbones (Barbier/Olencki), Ensemble Yarn/Wire as well as soloist Richard Haynes (clar).

 Interdisciplinary work on the audification of earthquake data has been presented at the Linux Audio Conference, the International Conference on Auditory Display and the International Computer Music Conference.
-Work presentations have also taken place at the IRCAM (Institut de Recherche et Coordination Acoustique/Musique) in Paris/France, the New York University (NYU), Stanford University and the New Zealand School of Music of the Victoria University Wellington and the University of Auckland in New Zealand.
+Work presentations have also taken place at the IRCAM (Institut de Recherche et Coordination Acoustique/Musique) in Paris/France, New York University (NYU), Stanford University, Northwestern University, the New Zealand School of Music of Victoria University Wellington and the University of Auckland in New Zealand.

 As an instrumentalist Manuela also performed in Austria, the United Kingdom, Bosnia/Herzegovina, the Czech Republic, the US, New Zealand and Australia, and in telematic concerts with the US, Canada and South Korea.